Courtly love: Allegory

 Allegory is common in the romantic literature of the Middle Ages, and it was often used to interpret what was already written.
 There is a strong connection between religious imagery and human sexual love in medieval writings.

 The tradition of medieval allegory began in part with the interpretation of the Song of Songs in the Bible.
 Some medieval writers thought that the book should be taken literally as an erotic text; others believed that the Song of Songs was a metaphor for the relationship between Christ and the church and that the book could not even exist without that as its metaphorical meaning.
 Still others claimed that the book was written literally about sex but that this meaning must be "superseded by meanings related to Christ, to the church and to the individual Christian soul".

 Marie de France's lai "Eliduc" toys with the idea that human romantic love is a symbol for God's love when two people love each other so fully and completely that they leave each other for God, separating and moving to different religious environments.
 Furthermore, the main character's first wife leaves her husband and becomes a nun so that he can marry his new lover.

 Allegorical treatment of courtly love is also found in the Roman de la Rose by Guillaume de Lorris and Jean de Meun.
 In it, a man becomes enamored with an individual rose on a rosebush, attempting to pick it and finally succeeding.
 The rose represents the female body, but the romance also contains lengthy digressive "discussions on free will versus determinism as well as on optics and the influence of heavenly bodies on human behavior".

+Courtly love in troubadour poetry is associated with the word midons.
+Midons comes from the Latin phrase "my lord", mihi dominus.
+The mi part is alternatively interpreted as coming from meus or mia, though the meaning is unchanged regardless.

+Troubadours beginning with Guilhem de Poitou would address the lady as midons, flattering her by addressing her as his lord and also serving as an ambiguous code-name.

+These points of multiple meaning and ambiguity facilitated a "coquetry of class", allowing the male troubadours to use the images of women as a means to gain social status with other men, but simultaneously, Bogin suggests, voiced deeper longings for the audience: "In this way, the sexual expressed the social and the social the sexual; and in the poetry of courtly love the static hierarchy of feudalism was uprooted and transformed to express a world of motion and transformation."